 Next Government urged to support Sunderland by backing new Manifesto for the North

+Next Government urged to help Sunderland by backing new Manifesto for the North

 Business and elected leaders have joined forces to publish the first ever Manifesto for the North – outlining the ambition to power up the area with support of the incoming Government.